Heisler Park in Laguna Beach feels like a tropical paradise to me.

-Location: Pacific Coast Highway (PCH) is the main street running through Laguna Beach.
+Directions to Heisler Park: Coast Highway is the main street running through Laguna Beach.
 I usually park on Cliff Drive between Aster and Jasmine Streets and follow the path down to the smaller beaches from there.
 If you enter Cliff Drive from Myrtle Street and head south, then you are heading the right way for parking at the meters and might have the best parking options.
-MAP TO HEISLER PARK IN LAGUNA BEACH
+(Park Address: 375 Cliff Drive, Laguna Beach) MAP TO HEISLER PARK IN LAGUNA BEACH

 4 Reasons to Love Heisler Park in Laguna Beach

-- The ocean views and access to the beach from the entire stretch of this Laguna Beach park make it a perfect place to view sunsets or spot whales.
+The entire stretch of this Laguna Beach bluff top park make it a perfect place to view sunsets or spot whales.

 It feels like you’re on a tropical island!